 How long does it take for Lion's Mane and ashwagandha to work together?

 Ashwagandha's cortisol-lowering effects are typically noticeable within 2–4 weeks of consistent use.
-Lion's Mane's cognitive benefits usually take 4–8 weeks to become apparent, as NGF-driven neuroplasticity is a gradual process.
+Hericium erinaceus's cognitive benefits usually take 4–8 weeks to become apparent, as NGF-driven neuroplasticity is a gradual process.
 Give the combination at least 8 weeks before evaluating results.

 Can I add magnesium glycinate to this stack?

 Yes.
-Magnesium glycinate pairs well with ashwagandha in the evening — magnesium supports GABA receptor activity and melatonin production, while ashwagandha lowers cortisol.
+Magnesium glycinate pairs well with ashwagandha in the evening, magnesium supports GABA receptor activity and melatonin production, while research suggests ashwagandha lowers cortisol.
 Together with morning Lion's Mane, this creates a comprehensive cognition-stress-sleep stack.
 See our guide on ashwagandha and magnesium glycinate together.

 Who should avoid taking Lion's Mane and ashwagandha together?